Chart Color Schemes

 AreaSearch assessment of residential development activity positions Strathalbyn among the top 25% of areas assessed nationwide

 Strathalbyn has seen approximately 106 new homes approved annually.
-Development approval data from the ABS shows 533 dwellings approved over the past five financial years, from FY21 to FY25, with 31 approved so far in FY26.
-On average, 1.6 people have moved to the area per dwelling built during these years.
-This indicates a balanced supply and demand, creating stable market conditions.
+Over the past five financial years, from FY21 to FY25533 homes were approved, and another 60 have been approved so far in FY26.
+On average, about 1.6 people moved to the area per dwelling built over these years.

 Frequently Asked Questions - Development